icshwi/e3/README.md

 * The following Linux distribution covers Building and Requiring Tests.

 ### Building and Requiring Tests
-* Debian 8
-* Debian 9
+* Debian
 * CentOS 7
-* Ubuntu 14.04 LTS (with travis-ci)
-* Ubuntu 18.04

-### Building Test (Not all modules)
-* Raspbian Stretch

-* Ubuntu 16.04.3 LTS
-* Ubuntu 17.10 (Artful Aardvark)
+* Ubuntu
-* LinuxMint 18.3 (sylvia)
-* Fedora 27 (Workstation Edition)

 ## Procedure to duplicate the minimal E3 in your system.

 * This procedure has many assumptions, so it is most-likely "doesn't work".
-Thus please look at the other site in order to duplicate e3 at https://github.com/icshwi/e3-builder

 * However, if one would like to challenge this, please follow the below basic instruction.